BigglesworthCat/cloud-storage-utilizer/README.md

 ## Problems:

 Tangible is entering correct paths to files.
-For example, for cloud file it may be necessary `/` at the beginning.
+For example, for cloud file it may be necessary `/` at the beginning (for example, for file `photo.jpg` in root directory you need to write `/photo.jpg` as command argument).

 ## To implement:

+* Make error messages more informative
 * Ability to change local and cloud working directories
 * Other file operations
 * Implementations for other cloud storages (like [Google Drive])